Zedekiah’s Cave, Jerusalem

 In 1854 by American missionary James Turner Barclay followed the rumors of a cavern near Damascus Gate.
 About 100 m east of the gate, his dog fell into a pit.
 Barclay noticed the pit was large but wanted to avoid drawing any attention.
 At night, he returned with his sons and torches.
 Sneaking in and operating the lights, they were amazed at its site and first to document it.
 They also recorded a human skeleton and batches of bats hanging from the ceiling, which kept much of the public from visiting the cave.

-History of Zedekiah’s cave
+History of Zedekiah’s Cave

-The cave was surveyed by several scholars and expeditions and is still under development.
-In fact, about a third of the cave is still filled with debris.
-Early researches suggested the Quarry dates to the time of King Solomon, and so it was called “Solomon’s Quarries”.
-Furthermore, the Free Masons order adopted the site claiming the founders of their order formed this quarry.
-To this day they conduct annual gatherings at the site.
-Current research suggests the quarry was not in use before Roman times, revoking its attribution to King Solomon or King Zedekiah.
+Several scholars and expeditions surveyed the cave, yet about a third is still debris-filled.
+Early research suggested the Quarry dates to the time of King Solomon, and so it was called Solomon’s Quarries.
+Furthermore, the Free Masons order adopted the site, claiming the founders of their order operated here.
+To this day, they conduct annual gatherings at the site.
+A local Jewish tradition suggests King Zedekiah escaped from biblical Jerusalem through this cave.
+Current research indicates the quarry was not used before Roman times, revoking its attribution to King Solomon or King Zedekiah.

 Zedekiah and Zedekiah’s Cave

-Jewish commentators such as Rashi suggested that King Zedekiah and his army fled out of Jerusalem through secret tunnel.
-When the cave was uncovered the Jews attributed it to Zedekiah’s escape, and so named it “Zedekiahs’ cave”.
-Furthermore, a small trickle of water inside the cave was labeled as “Zedekiah’s tears” representing his cry for the fall of Jerusalem, and the destruction of its temple.
+Jewish commentators such as Rashi suggested that King Zedekiah and his army fled out of Jerusalem through a secret tunnel.
+When the cave was uncovered, the Jews attributed it to Zedekiah’s escape, naming it Zedekiah’s cave.
+Furthermore, a small trickle of water inside the cave was labeled as Zedekiah’s tears, representing his cry for the fall of Jerusalem and the destruction of its temple.

-Is There a Gold Treasure in Zedekiah’s cave?
+Is There a Gold Treasure in Zedekiah’s Cave?